 Why do we need this research?

-Half of pregnant women are prescribed drugs during their pregnancy to prevent complications.
-However, we don’t know enough about the long-term effects of many of these medicines for both mother and baby.
+Around half of pregnant women are prescribed drugs during their pregnancy to prevent complications, but we don’t know enough about the long-term effects of many of these medicines for both mother and baby.
 We need to understand more about the side effects of medicines that are given during pregnancy in order to safeguard the health of babies.

 What’s happening in this project?

 The Co_OPT collaboration will focus first on corticosteroids – drugs that are given to women at risk of preterm labour to help their baby’s lungs develop properly.
-Corticosteroids need to be given seven days before birth for them to work properly, but it can be difficult to predict when a woman is likely to go into labour and the drugs may be given unnecessarily or at an inappropriate time.
+In order to have an effect, corticosteroids must be given no more than seven days before birth.
+However, it can be difficult to predict when a woman is likely to go into labour and so the drugs may be given unnecessarily or at an inappropriate time.
 We need to find out more about the consequences of corticosteroids being given at the wrong time.

 What difference will this project make?

-This research project will help to answer questions about the safety and long-term effects of using corticosteroids to treat babies at risk of premature birth.
-The Co_OPT collaboration will then move on to investigate other medicines.
+This research project should give doctors more information that will help them decide whether a pregnant woman who is thought to be at risk of premature birth should be offered corticosteroid treatment.
+The Co_OPT collaboration will then investigate the benefits and risks of other medicines that are commonly used in pregnancy.
 Ultimately, this international project will help doctors maximise the health and wellbeing of both mother and baby.

 Get our research updates